Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Learning Concept Embeddings

 where as in the conventional skip-gram model, $s$ is the context window size.
 In this model, $t_i$ is the target token which would be either a word or a concept mention, and $t_{i+j}$ is a surrounding context word or concept mention.

-This model is different from \newcite{yamada2016joint} anchor context model in three aspects: 1) while generating target concept contexts, we utilize not only surrounding words but other surrounding concepts as well, 2) our model aims to maximize $p(t_{i+j}|t_i)$ where $t$ could be a word or a concept, while \newcite{yamada2016joint} model maximizes $p(w_{i+j}|e_i)$ where $e_i$ is the target concept/entity (see \newcite{yamada2016joint} Eq.
-6), and 3) in case $t_i$ is a concept, our model captures all the contexts in which it appeared, while \newcite{yamada2016joint} model generates for each entity one context of $s$ previous and $s$ next words.
-We hypothesize that considering both concepts and individual words in the optimization function would generate more robust embeddings.
+This model is different from \shortciteA{yamada2016joint}'s anchor context model in three aspects: 1) while generating target concept contexts, we utilize not only surrounding words but also other surrounding concepts, 2) our model aims to maximize $p(t_{i+j}|t_i)$ where $t$ could be a word or a concept, while \shortciteA{yamada2016joint} model maximizes $p(\omega_{i+j}|e_i)$ where $e_i$ is the target concept/entity (see \shortciteA{yamada2016joint} Eq.
+6), and 3) in case $t_i$ is a concept, our model captures all the contexts in which it appeared, while \shortciteA{yamada2016joint} model generates for each entity one context of $s$ previous and $s$ next words.
+We hypothesize that considering both concepts and individual words in the optimization function generates more robust embeddings.